LEGO The Rexcelsior! (70839)

 What it is

-So here is the deal with The Rexcelsior, one of the wildest ships to ever come out of The LEGO Movie 2.
-It is a spaceship shaped like a giant clenched fist, which is exactly as ridiculous and brilliant as it sounds.
-This is Rex Dangervest's ride, and the whole thing is built to be picked up, aimed, and fired, with a chunky handle at the back and a trigger that launches six darts one after another.
-At 1,826 pieces it is a big, satisfying LEGO® set that gives you plenty to do without ever feeling like homework.
-If you or your kid loved the movie, this set nails the tone: loud, funny, and a little bit unhinged.
+The Rexcelsior is one of the wildest ships to ever come out of The LEGO Movie 2, and I mean that as the highest compliment.
+It's a spaceship shaped like a giant clenched fist, which is exactly as ridiculous and brilliant as it sounds.
+This is Rex Dangervest's ride, built to be picked up, aimed, and fired, with a chunky handle at the back and a trigger that launches six darts one after another.
+At 1,826 pieces it's a big, satisfying LEGO set that gives you plenty to do without ever feeling like homework.
+If you or your kid loved the movie, it nails the tone: loud, funny, and a little bit unhinged.

 The catch

-Now for the honest bits.
-It is genuinely heavy, so even though it is designed to be held one-handed like a big foam blaster, younger builders will struggle to actually lift and aim it.
+Here's where I'll be straight with you.
+It's genuinely heavy, so even though it's designed to be held one-handed like a big foam blaster, younger builders will struggle to actually lift and aim it.
 The age rating sits at 10 plus, partly because those darts fire with real force.
-Being a set of this size, you should also expect long stretches of repetitive work, lots of grey plates and layered greebling to bulk out the fist shape, which can drag a little in the middle.
-And the pricing story stings now.
-It launched at 149.99 dollars, retired back at the end of 2019, and secondhand sealed copies have climbed to somewhere around 200 to 227 dollars, so you are paying a premium for the privilege.
+A set this size also means long stretches of repetitive work, lots of grey plates and layered greebling to bulk out the fist shape, and I felt the pacing drag a little in the middle.
+The pricing stings now too.
+It launched at $149.99, retired back at the end of 2019, and sealed copies have climbed to somewhere around $200 to $227, so you're paying a premium for the privilege.

 Who it's for

-Who is this really for?
-It is a play machine first and a display piece second.
-If you want something to pose statically on a shelf, there are sleeker ships out there, because the blocky fist silhouette is very much its own acquired taste.
+This is a play machine first and a display piece second, and that's the honest heart of it.
+If you want something to pose statically on a shelf, there are sleeker ships out there, because that blocky fist silhouette is very much its own acquired taste.
 But if you want a set full of personality, hidden jokes, and a launcher that actually does something, this one delivers big grins.
-It is perfect for LEGO Movie fans, kids who like their builds to shoot things, and collectors chasing a set that has quietly grown into something a bit special.
-Fans of pure elegant spaceship design can happily give it a miss.
+It's perfect for LEGO Movie fans, kids who like their builds to shoot things, and collectors chasing a set that has quietly grown into something a bit special.
+If you live for pure elegant spaceship design, you can happily let this one pass.

 The parts story